Cross-Harbor Rail Tunnel: Other infrastructure

 During the environmental assessment, existing rail infrastructure was surveyed for compatibility with a Cross-Harbor Rail Tunnel.
 Parts of the existing trackage need repair.
 Some rights of way have been reduced to single-track width or were never wider and are in deteriorating condition due to their little use and maintenance.
 Nearly all track segments lack enough clearance above the tracks for the envisaged double-stacked container cars.
 Such factors limit the effective capacity of a rail tunnel and will add substantial cost to overcome.
 Rail yards east of New York Harbor lack a trans-shipment terminal with enough capacity to transfer the freight coming through a Cross-Harbor Rail Tunnel to trucks.
 A proposal was generated to acquire 100 acre of land to build one in West Maspeth, Queens.
-Studies performed for the Cross-Harbor Rail Tunnel say about 30,000 trucks per day cross the George Washington Bridge and the Verrazano Narrows Bridge going to or from parts of Long Island, including Queens and Brooklyn, or about 10 million trucks per year.
+Studies performed for the Cross-Harbor Rail Tunnel say about 30,000 trucks per day cross the George Washington Bridge and the Verrazzano–Narrows Bridge going to or from parts of Long Island, including Queens and Brooklyn, or about 10 million trucks per year.